 Once the product is registered, it is necessary for ANMAT to conduct a technical verification of the information related to the control methods, elaboration, pharmaceutical tests, stability studies, operational capacity to elaborate or control included in the applications for registration of the products in order for ANMAT to issue a commercialisation authorisation in accordance with Disposition No. 9707/2019 that regulates the procedure for requesting such authorisation.
 Without such authorisation, although the product is registered, it is not possible to start commercialisation of it.

 vii Regulatory incentives

-There are no regulatory incentives that would grant an extension of the patent term in cases in which a specific product has been subject to a patent application.
+There are no regulatory incentives that would grant an extension of the patent term in cases in which a specific product filed for registration has been subject to a patent application.

 Nevertheless, a law that deals with confidentiality issues was enacted on 18 December 1966 (Law No. 24,766).
 This law establishes that during the process to authorise a new product, the confidentiality of the file related to that process should not be made public.3 Nevertheless, the same law establishes that if a patent has been granted for a product, it is possible to perform trials with it, but commercialisation should be kept on standby until the patent expires.4

 In contrast, Law No. 25,649 (enacted on 18 September 2002) favours the use of generic drugs and obliges doctors to prescribe pharmaceutical products using the name of the active principle of products.
 Law No. 25,649, however, does not prohibit use of the trademark in the packaging of the product, nor does it prohibit prescribing the use of the commercial name.
 The concrete application of the Law has not been clearly effective to date.

 viii Post-approval controls